⏹ Movie Details – The Home (2025) :

 home and learns something that shocks him people he trusted may have been involved in

-secret rituals.
-Step by step a larger truth comes the fourth floor holds older
+secret rituals. a larger truth comes the fourth floor holds older

 people who look sick in a way no one explains.
 One of the residents who once